-Once you reach Learning Unit 2.
+Once you reach Learning Unit 4.

-You can use this form to request a one-time exception to the late work penalties.
+You can begin using this form to request a one-time exception to the late work penalties.
+The form for the exception is in the course.

 You can ONLY request 7-days of late penalty points missed to be added back.
-After 7-days, the counter resets to the first day being late, and the late points begin at 10% per day.
+After 7-days, the counter resets to the first day being late, and the late points begin coming off at 10% per day.